isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 As mentioned, this is just one way to construct a dual hierarchy.

+The implementation hierarchy can be used directly, rather than through the abstract interface.

+    void work_with_shape(Shape&);

+    int user()
+    {
+        Impl::Smiley my_smiley{ /* args */ };   // create concrete shape
+        // ...
+        my_smiley.some_member();        // use implementation class directly
+        // ...
+        work_with_shape(my_smiley);     // use implementation through abstract interface
+        // ...
+    }

+This can be useful when the implementation class has members that are not offered in the abstract interface or if direct use of a member offers optimization oppertunities (e.g., if an implementation member function is `final`)

+##### Note

 Another (related) technique for separating interface and implementation is [Pimpl](#Ri-pimpl).

 ##### Note